 In some instances, the law protects employees from being retaliated against for reporting or refusing to participate in certain wrongful conduct.
 For example, federal law protects employees who complain about workplace discrimination or harassment from retaliation.
 This type of protection against retaliation is sometimes referred to as “whistleblower protection.”
 It is important to note, however, that not all whistle-blowers are protected against retaliation—only certain types of whistle-blowing is protected by the law.

-The majority of employees in Ohio and Kentucky are considered employees-at-will, which means an employer has the right to terminate an employee at any time and for any reason.
+Many employees around the country considered employees-at-will, which means an employer has the right to terminate an employee at any time and for any reason.
 There are a several exceptions to the doctrine that an employee can be fired “at-will,” however.
 For example, an employer cannot terminate an employee on the basis of certain characteristics, such as gender or race.
 Additionally, if you signed an employment contract when you were hired, the conditions of your employment are generally dictated by the terms of that contract.
 As such, the terms of the contract may limit your employer’s ability to lawfully terminate your employment.

-Burg Simpson has a reputation for standing up for individual’s rights in Kentucky, Ohio, and across the country.
+Burg Simpson has a reputation for standing up for individual’s rights across the country.
 With seven offices in seven states and more than 70 attorneys, Burg Simpson has the resources to fight for individual employees against the biggest corporations in the United States.

-If you have a question about your employment and whether you’re being treated fairly, contact the trial lawyers in our Cincinnati office today by calling 513-852-5600 or by completing a Free Case Evaluation Form so we can discuss your case with you.
+If you have a question about your employment and whether you’re being treated fairly, contact the trial lawyers at Burg Simpson today by calling 888-895-2080 or by completing a Free Case Evaluation Form so we can discuss your case with you.